 Dataedo can store its metadata in a file or an SQL Server database.
 For teams we recommend using the server repository.
 You can create it on any existing instance or just install free SQL Server Express Edition (download).

-To create a repository open Dataedo, double-click the Create new repository option.
+To create a repository open Dataedo, select the Create new repository option and click Next button.

 Online documentation: creating repository.